rikenshah/rikenshah.github.io/_posts/articles/2017-01-16-getting-started-with-kaggle.md

 titanic["FamilyId"] = family_ids
 ```
 Now selecting which features are best. `Sklearn` has a function that will help us with feature selection, `SelectKBest`.
-This selects the best features from the data, and allows us to specify how many it selects.
+This selects the best features from the data and allows us to specify how many it selects.

 ```python
 import numpy as np